benjaminboruff/wireloading/README.md

 ## wire:loading.class issue

-Something odd is happening when using `wire:loading` directive when using the `class` modifier.
-In this specific case, when used in a `@forelse` loop associated with a transaction search query in the `Dashboard` livewire component, the `wire:loading.class="whatever"` causes non-stop `syncInput` requests to fire in the browser when additional input is typed *after* the initial search finds no records.
+Something odd is happening when using `wire:loading` directive with the `class` modifier.
+In this specific case, when used in a `@forelse` loop associated with a transaction search query in the `Dashboard` livewire component, the `wire:loading.class="whatever"` directive in the blade view causes non-stop `syncInput` requests to fire in the browser when additional input is typed *after* the initial search finds no records.